-These two counts tell us two different types of information, so it is useful to toggle between them.
+Maps and tables can use citation or source counts; these two counts tell us two different types of information, so it is useful to toggle between them.
 The citation count is simply a frequency count, counting every time a link or factor was mentioned and could be a very high number if it is mentioned often by many people.
 The source count shows how many people or groups, or reports, mentioned a link or factor.
 This is a useful distinction for the analyst who should be comparing these counts.

 Consider the difference between the number of sources (out of 24) that made a specific causal claim, and the total number of causal claims coded.
 For example, our analyst might identify and count 24 statements that explicitly linked the project to an outcome.
 A reader's interpretation of this evidence might vary a lot depending on whether this 'citation count' of 24 statements came from just four respondents (hence repeated on average across six different questions within an interview), or from all 24 respondents and with reference to just one question.
-The quality of this indicator will also depend upon whether the 24 sources included any focus groups or just individual respondents.